dspace-group/simphera-reference-architecture-azure/README.md

 For your configuration, please make a copy of the file `terraform.tfvars.example`, name it `terraform.tfvars` and open the file in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.
 List with description of all mandatory and optional variables could be find in the [Inputs](#inputs) part of this readme file.
 It is recommended to restrict the access to the Kubernetes API server using authorized IP address ranges by setting the variable `apiServerAuthorizedIpRanges`.
+It is recommended to restrict the access to the Key Vault using authorized IP address ranges by setting the variable `keyVaultAuthorizedIpRanges`.

 ### Scale Down Mode